AshutoshGunjal/SpringBoot/README.md

 With Spring Boot, managing application configurations for diverse environments is straightforward and efficient.

-2. **Streamline Application Configuration using Confiration Properties**
+2. **Streamline Application Configuration using Configuration Properties**

 **Spring Boot** simplifies the process of binding external properties to Java beans, making it a valuable feature for complex applications.